 UHI Perth continued to use a hybrid working model for the 2023/24 academic year.
 This remains in place and is under review with a view to adopting a longer-term policy.
-There are also staff who have agreed flexible working arrangements in place and the College has allowed formal flexible working requests from day one of employment and allowed staff to submit two requests during the year, which is now the statutory requirement.
+There are also staff who have agreed flexible working arrangements in place and the College has allowed formal flexible working requests from day one of employment and allowed staff to submit two requests during the year which exceeds statutory requirements.